Man found dead after police standoff in Torrance was the Monterey Park shooting suspect, sheriff says - KTVZ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s John Miller, Paul P. Murphy, Michelle Watson and Sarah Moon contributed to this report.
+CNN’s John Miller, Paul P. Murphy, Michelle Watson, Sarah Moon, Jeff Winter, Casey Tolan and Scott Glover contributed to this report.